Combining Igusa's conjectures on exponential sums and monodromy with semi-continuity of the minimal exponent: The non-degenerate case

-\begin{remark} The genericity of our notion of non-denegericity depends in fact in $\Supp(f)$, and does not always hold.
-When $\Supp(f)$ is contained in a hyperplane which does not go through the origin $0$ and has a normal vector with non-negative coordinates (see \cite[Sec 2.2]{CAN}), then the condition of non-degeneracy on the coefficients $\beta_i$ is generic within this support, that is, for any $\gamma$ outside a Zariski closed subset of $\CC^{\Supp (f)}$, the polynomial $\sum_{i\in \Supp (f)} \gamma_i x^i$ is non-degenerate w.r.t.~its Newton polyhedron at zero.
+\begin{rem} If $f$ is weighted homogeneous, then the notion of non-degenericity with respect to $\Delta_0(f)$ is generic, but otherwise the genericity is more subtle, by the difference between `critical points' and `singular points'.
+In fact, whether or not the notion of non-degenericity with respect to $\Delta_0(f)$ is generic depends on $\Supp_f$.
+When $\Supp_f$ is contained in a hyperplane which does not contain the origin $0$ and has a normal vector with non-negative coordinates (see \cite[Section 2.2]{CAN}), then the condition of non-degeneracy on the coefficients $\beta_i$ is generic within this support, that is, for any $\gamma$ outside a Zariski closed subset of $\CC^{\Supp_f}$, the polynomial $\sum_{i\in \Supp_f} \gamma_i x^i$ is non-degenerate with respect to its Newton polyhedron at zero.
 This hyperplane condition generalizes the case of weighted homogeneous polynomials.
-However, in the general case, this genericity may be lost since we imposed conditions on critical points of $f_\tau$ instead of on singular points as is done more usually.
-For instance, polynomials of the form $f(x)=ax^3+by^3+cxy$ for nonzero $a$, $b$, and $c$ are never non-degenerate in our sense. \end{remark}
+However, in the general case, this genericity may be lost since we imposed conditions on critical points of $f_\tau$ instead of on singular points as is done more traditionally in \cite{Kuchn}, \cite{Varchen}.
+Especially for $\tau = \Delta_0(f)$ this makes a difference when the mentioned hyperplane condition is not met.
+For instance, polynomials of the form $f(x)=ax^3+by^3+cxy$ for nonzero $a$, $b$, and $c$ are never non-degenerate in our sense, the problem being with $\tau = \Delta_0(f)$. \end{rem}